 If you don’t like running, don’t run.
 In fact, skip the cardio altogether it that’s not what floats your boat.

 My favorite exercises are the ones that don’t feel like exercise at all!
 Brandon and I love biking around the city when the weather is warm.
 We love checking out bars and restaurants in town, so we just started biking there instead of driving.

 I also love hiking, which definitely feels more like a hobby than a workout!

 There are also SO many workouts like yoga, pilates, barre, etc. that are a great workout, but low impact.

 Finally, your fitness routine can just consist of walking!
 When the weather is nice, I throw on a podcast and take the dog for an hour long walk.
 I get my body moving, I get to listen to a favorite podcast, and I feel amazing when I’m done.

 Travel to a New Place

 I love to travel, and I definitely don’t get to do enough of it.
-In 2018 my boyfriend and I were able to take a vacation to a place I had never been before, and I definitely hope to do the same in 2019!
+In 2019 my husband and I were able to take a vacation to a place we had never been before, and I definitely hope to do the same in 2020!

 If travel is in your budget for this year, I absolutely recommend making it a personal goal for yourself.
 And rather than visiting the same destinations you’ve visited before, branch out and explore a new place!